-The 5601ACO2 Automatic Changeover is intended for use with two 5601MSC Master Clock / Sync Generators.
+The 5601ACO2 Automatic Changeover is intended to be connected directly to two 5601MSC Master Clock / Sync Generators as shown in Figure 2-2.
 The 5601ACO2 system uses latching relays to ensure maximum reliability and minimal disruption in the event of any failure.
 The complete system provides the highest level of security for television station video and time synchronization systems.
 Two power supplies are included as a standard feature, to alleviate any single point of failure concerns.